 Typically, a plaintiff and defendant settle an ongoing lawsuit on mutually acceptable terms.
 There are certain types of cases where a settlement must be approved by someone other than just the parties, and a classic example of that is a class action lawsuit where the plaintiff represents the class and the court must approve any settlement to make sure that the class is protected.
-The review of settlement agreements is also found in the generic drug context, where an abbreviated new drug application (ANDA) lawsuit settlement requires review by the Federal Trade Commission (FTC) and Department of Justice (DOJ).
+The review of settlement agreements also is found in the generic drug context, where an abbreviated new drug application (ANDA) lawsuit settlement requires review by Federal Trade Commission (FTC) and Department of Justice (DOJ).
 Importantly, a case in front of the Supreme Court is currently considering what are the appropriate limits for those settlements.

 In a typical ANDA case – and this is a lot of my regular legal practice – the innovator is provided with notice of a pending ANDA concerning the innovator’s medicine and then has an opportunity to sue for patent infringement (if appropriate).
 The law provides that if the innovator brings that lawsuit within 45 days of receiving the ANDA notice then the Food & Drug Administration (FDA) may not approve the ANDA for 30 months unless the case is decided for the ANDA filer in that time period.
-(This 30-month stay is based upon the expected time for FDA review of the ANDA and was part of the quid pro quo embodied in 35 USC §271(e) for allowing the ANDA filer to do development work before patent expiration.)
+(This 30-month stay is based upon the expected time for FDA review of the ANDA and was part of the quid pro quo embodied in 35 U.S.C. §271(e) for allowing the ANDA filer to do development work before patent expiration.)
 The issue then becomes what happens if the parties decide to settle a case once brought.
 Parties can settle for lots of reasons, including the likelihood that one party will prevail over the other or that the costs of ongoing litigation will exceed the value of the remaining patent life.

 In a typical lawsuit, settlement can involve both a license allowing the purported infringer to practice the patented invention before the patent expires, the royalty rate for any license, and one party paying the other money.
 These are among the panoply of reasonable variables in any settlement agreement.